heremaps/devrel-workshops/harp.gl/grace-hopper-2020/intermediate/README.md

 ```

-Add the following method for creation of 3D pole objects.
+Add the following method for creation of 3D objects for a pole feature.

 [Object3D](https://threejs.org/docs/#api/en/core/Object3D) is the base class for most objects in three.js and provides a set of properties and methods for manipulating objects in 3D space.

-In the method below, we create a Mesh for the pole with cylinder geometry and MeshStandardMaterial.
+In the method below, we create a Mesh for the pole with [CylinderGeometry](https://threejs.org/docs/#api/en/geometries/CylinderGeometry) and [MeshStandardMaterial](https://threejs.org/docs/#api/en/materials/MeshStandardMaterial)
 Before adding the geometry to the Mesh, it is rotated by 90 degrees and scaled down.

+Since harp.gl is built upon three.js, you can add any 3D object to the map scene, just like you would with any other three.js scene.

+For more information on three.js scenes and objects, please take a look at the [three.js manual](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene)

 ```
 protected createPole(topDiameter, bottomDiameter): MapAnchor<THREE.Object3D> {